dirkwhoffmann/Moira/Docs/Tutorials/UsingMoiraInYourOwnApp.md

  - `execute<SyncMode::Periodic>();`
  - `execute<SyncMode::Pulsed>();`

 Both functions call the `execute` function which is implemented inside the Amiga class.
 This function is one of the most prominent, since it implements the emulator's run loop.
-It is structures as follows:
+It is structured as follows:

 ```c++
 void